Normal range of motion (ROM) values

 How these values are measured

 Each value is the arc from the joint's anatomical neutral (0°) to its end range, measured with a goniometer, an inclinometer, or a smartphone goniometer app.
 Reliability depends more on technique than on the instrument: standardize the patient's position, align to the same landmark every time, zero at true neutral, and read only a steady end-range value.
 Smartphone inclinometry has been shown valid and reliable against the universal goniometer in peer-reviewed research.
+If you are choosing an instrument, digital goniometers and smartphone apps differ mainly in cost and workflow rather than in the underlying measurement, and the same criteria apply when choosing a goniometer app.

 Frequently asked questions